Skip to Content

 To learn about Can Hummus Go Bad, check out my article where I cover everything you need to know.

-The slow, low-heat cooking process infuses every bite with the flavors of a great home-cooked chili spice, making ground beef that much more tender, juicy, and addictive.
-Mix chili powder into raw ground beef before cooking to make sure each morsel is perfectly spiced.
+Mix chili powder into raw ground beef before cooking to ensure each morsel is perfectly spiced.
 Stir in Worcestershire, soy sauce, fish sauce, dark cacao powder, espresso powder, or liquid smoke as chili is boiling.

 The best classic chili recipes call for stovetop preparation, although you can easily make it ahead of time and pop it into a slow cooker or Instant Pot for home after a long day.
-This recipe is also an excellent freezer friendly one that you can whip up and store away for later dates (preferably cooler).
+This recipe is also an excellent freezer-friendly one that you can whip up and store away for later dates (preferably cooler).

 How long should you simmer chili on the stove?